SteveSmith16384/OverblownGame/README.md

 ## Notes for other Developers
-* Development branch is the cutting edge but possibly broken branch.
+* Development branch is the cutting edge but possibly buggy/broken.
 Master is the most stable but out of date.
 * Gradle is a real pain to work with.
 However, if you have trouble loading this project, I used Gradle v4.10.3.
 * The file Settings.java contains various settings that determine what game mode the game starts in.